 Welcome to today's Defense Business Briefing, your weekly roundup of the latest defense industry news.

-Leidos said sales during its most recent quarter hit $2.6 billion, up nearly 3 percent from the same three-month period a year earlier.
+Science Applications International Corp. said sales in its most recent quarter hit $1.2 billion, up 3 percent from the same three-month period the prior year.

 Maxar Technologies said it has sold one of its buildings in Palo Alto, CA, for $70 million.

 The surge of new aerospace and defense work means Lockheed Martin must look beyond simply recruiting from competitors and must attract new employees to the industry, according to Jeff Babione, the general manager of the company's Skunk Works unit.

 Lockheed Martin announced Kenneth Possenriede has been appointed as the company's new chief financial officer.